YLS-23/fewer-sensor-good-results/README.md

 **For the First Task**:
 - The prediction of the T_max value is relatively insensitive to sensor placement.
 There is a clear decreasing trend in validation RMSE with an increasing number of sensors, regardless which sensors are chosen.
-- High accuracy (RMSE < 0.05 °C) is easily achievable.
+- High accuracy is easily achievable.

 **For the Second Task**:
 - The prediction of the T_max position is sensitive to sensor placement.
 Adding certain sensors can significantly improve accuracy.
-- High accuracy (RMSE < 1 °) is difficult to achieve.
+- High accuracy is difficult to achieve, compared with the first task.

 **Therefore**, the optimization of sensor quantity and placement should be oriented on the accuracy of the second task.